jaamo/strava2kilometrikisa/README.md

 ## Database

-This app uses MondoDB database for storing logs users.
+This app uses a MongoDB database.
 Mongoose is used as a database driver.

 MondoDB Atlas free tier is used on production:
 https://cloud.mongodb.com